confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 	Returns     : VARCHAR
 	Description : Disassembles a sequence and produces new elements concatenated with indices.
 ```

+The DESCRIBE FUNCTION statement shows that `index_seq`  is a generic function with the type parameter `E`, which means that this UDTF can take a parameter that is an array of any type.

 Create a stream named `s2`: